 He was so sweet, and I wish he was in more of the movies.
 It made me feel so bad for him when he quit his job because of Tom Riddle.

 He should be higher.
 Definitely in the morally gray area.

 Hedwig died to protect Harry!
-She's cute and amazing and smart and faithful and loyal and reliable and fantastic and awesome and any other good attribute you can think off!
+She's cute, amazing, smart, faithful, loyal, reliable, fantastic, and awesome - any other good attribute you can think of!
 Fabulous!
 Marvelous!
 Anything!
 She's the best!

 Kreacher is one of the most complex characters in the entire series.
-At first, he puts on an evil/mean persona around others, but once the trio begins to spend more time with him in DH, he reveals what a flawed and emotionally damaged character he really is.
+At first, he puts on an evil or mean persona around others, but once the trio begins to spend more time with him in Deathly Hallows, he reveals what a flawed and emotionally damaged character he really is.
 Kreacher for top 20!

 Funny how he hates Harry, then is kind to him.
 It teaches people a lesson: treat someone wrong, and they'll be wrong right back at you.
 But one kind word can change everything.